sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 114: What are the benefits of using modules in JavaScript?
+###  114: What are the benefits of using modules in JavaScript?

 *  **Code organization**: Split large applications into smaller, manageable files
 *  **Reusability**: Write once, use in multiple places without code duplication